 Dividend paying stocks like Recipe Unlimited Corporation (TSE:RECP) tend to be popular with investors, and for good reason - some research suggests a significant amount of all stock market returns come from reinvested dividends.
 Yet sometimes, investors buy a popular dividend stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.

-With a 1.6% yield and a four-year payment history, investors probably think Recipe Unlimited looks like a reliable dividend stock.
+With a 2.4% yield and a five-year payment history, investors probably think Recipe Unlimited looks like a reliable dividend stock.
 A low yield is generally a turn-off, but if the prospects for earnings growth were strong, investors might be pleasantly surprised by the long-term results.
-The company also bought back stock equivalent to around 1.3% of market capitalisation this year.
+The company also returned around 16% of its market capitalisation to shareholders in the form of stock buybacks over the past year.
 Some simple analysis can reduce the risk of holding Recipe Unlimited for its dividend, and we'll focus on the most important aspects below.

 Is Recipe Unlimited's Balance Sheet Risky?

 As Recipe Unlimited has a meaningful amount of debt, we need to check its balance sheet to see if the company might have debt risks.
 A rough way to check this is with these two simple ratios: a) net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and b) net interest cover.
 Net debt to EBITDA is a measure of a company's total debt.
-Net interest cover measures the ability to meet interest payments on debt.
-Essentially we check that a) a company does not have too much debt, and b) that it can afford to pay the interest.
-Recipe Unlimited has net debt of 5.68 times its earnings before interest, tax, depreciation and amortisation (EBITDA) which implies meaningful risk if interest rates rise of earnings decline.
+Net interest cover measures the ability to meet interest payments.
+Essentially we check that a) the company does not have too much debt, and b) that it can afford to pay the interest.
+With net debt of 2.61 times its EBITDA, Recipe Unlimited's debt burden is within a normal range for most listed companies.